 Let me break the bad news to you.
 A huge proportion of complex personalities like Sushant Singh Rajput deal with mental health issues, the most common of them being Depression and Anxiety Disorder.
 This happens because a person with a complex personality sees right through people, their narcissistic motives, and their vindictive nature.
 Hence, they end up concluding that they are alone in this world, and there is no one else like them.

 However, this jest with the unknown needs to be paired with a practice of positive mental health, especially by complex people like Sushant, whose brain works in extremes only.
-Overextending your mind and brain beyond its limitations and capabilities is good, but then you must also keep its health in check.
+Overextending your mind and brain beyond its limitations and capabilities is efficient, but then you must also keep its health in check.
 You can’t overwork it.
-This is why meditation and yoga have been advised in a plethora of Hindu sacred texts as ideal recovery methods for deep intellectual quests.
-I know many possible reasons are being thrown into the hat for Sushant’s suicide, which I will discuss in a separate article.
+This is why meditation and yoga have been advised in a plethora of Hindu sacred texts and the Vedas as ideal recovery methods for deep intellectual quests.
+I know many possible reasons are being thrown into the hat for Sushant’s suicide, and I will discuss them in a separate article.

-Until then, I just want to say that I am very sorry to hear that Sushant Singh Rajput, a man of such immense potential and diverse talent, took his own life.
+Until then, I just want to say that I am very sorry to hear that Sushant Singh Rajput, a man of such immense potential and diverse talent, has left this world.
 Now that he has gone, I wish only two things.
 Firstly I hope he wakes up in a world where he gets the peace and tranquility that this material world couldn’t give him.
-Secondly, I hope our over competitive world stops a second after witnessing this great human tragedy and changes its ways to nurture great personalities like him.
+Secondly, I hope our over competitive world stops a second after witnessing this great human tragedy and changes its ways to nurture and celebrate great personalities like him.